 Panforte is a traditional Italian dessert cake that is filled with nuts and dried fruits.
 Known as the Christmas Cake in Italy, this dessert is dense, rich, and candy-like!
 One slice goes a long way.
-The recipe is vegan and paleo-friendly, making it a safe gift for loved ones (unless their allergic to nuts of course).
+The recipe is vegan and paleo-friendly, making it a safe gift for loved ones (unless they're allergic to nuts of course).
 We've used our Just.
 Sprouted.
 Almonds. to put an extra-crunchy twist on this indulgent, chocolatey dessert.

 Prep Time: 15 min